Red Velvet Cookies perfect for WINTER!

 - Roll out in between wax paper sheets or flour the surface.

-- Cut into the desired shape with cookie cutter.
+- Cut into the desired shape with a cookie cutter.

-- Bake on Parchment lined baking sheet at 400 degrees for 7-9 minutes.
+- Bake on a parchment lined baking sheet at 400 degrees for 7-9 minutes.

 ROYAL ICING recipe:

 this makes more than enough icing, you can store the leftover icing in the fridge for other projects.

 Royal icing can be iced onto wax paper into any shape to create an icing transfer, like sprinkles, snowflakes to place on top of cookies or cakes, here are some gingerbread men I made for cupcakes.